Sterling and Wilson Renewable Energy Limited (NSE: SWSOLAR) Q3 2026 Earnings Call dated Jan. 16, 2026

 Sameer Dalal

 Yeah.
 Hi.
 So two questions.
-The first is, you know we scaled.
-Up our operations very well which is congratulations on that.
-You’ve got 2000 crore revenue but obviously the gross margins have not come in very good.
-For the simple reason that if you look at your overall costs have not gone up but your operating margins overall have not gone up in fact have gone down quarter on quarter.
-So what was the reason for that?
-Lower in lower gross margins and how do we see gross margins moving going forward given that we are working on this kind of apron costing model, especially the one we’ve tied up with Adan to 30 crore.
+The first is, we’ve scaled up our operations very well, which is — congratulations on that.
+You’ve got INR2,000 crores revenue.
+But obviously, the gross margins have not come in very good, for the simple reason that if you look at your overall costs have not gone up, but your operating margins overall have not gone up, in fact, have gone down quarter-on-quarter.
+So what was the reason for that lower gross margins?
+And how do we see gross margins moving going forward, given that we are working on this kind of open-costing model, especially the one we tied up with Adani?

-Again we took an additional loss.
+Two, INR30 crores, again, we took additional loss.
 I’m guessing now this is completely over.
-But going forward, do we, I mean are there any other known or unknown risks that lie in the balance sheet like the one we had?
-And if you can just elaborate a little bit on that.
+But going forward, do we — I mean, are there any other known or unknown risks that lie in the balance sheet like the one we had?
+And if you can just elaborate a little bit on that?

 Chandra Kishore Thakur